Tips for a Raised Bed Vegetable Garden

 Garden designer P. Allen Smith incorporated formal raised vegetable beds into the landscape at his Garden Home in Little Rock.

-Raised beds take very little space, and can be built right over a concrete patio if lined properly.
 Drainage in a raised bed is superior to that in an in-ground garden bed.
-A 12"-deep bed provides ample room for most vegetable roots.
+A 12-inch-deep bed provides ample room for most vegetable roots.

 If the raised bed sits directly on the soil, line the planting bed with hardware cloth or chicken wire at building time to prevent visits from burrowing animals such as gophers and moles.